 Aquasur 2024 has established itself as Latin America's leading international exhibition for the aquaculture industry.
-This year's event brought together industry professionals in continuing growth
+This year's event brought together industry professionals in Chile to discuss the challenges and opportunities, present technological innovations and promote sustainable aquaculture practices.